jambothecat/pythonfinalproject/README.md

 # PART THREE: The Good Stuff

+1) Choose browser of your choice. *For Safari, please refer to this tutorial on how to enable the in-browser webdriver.
+There is no separate webdriver file for Safari like Chrome or Firefox: https://www.browserstack.com/guide/run-selenium-tests-on-safari-using-safaridriver*
-1) Edit "searchQueries.csv" in your program of choice to your desired search query.
+2) Edit "searchQueries.csv" in your program of choice to your desired search query.
 ONE ROW = ONE SEARCH QUERY
-2) Open up the command terminal.
+3) Open up the command terminal.

 WINDOWS / LINUX:

-3) Type "cd [DIRECTORY YOU DOWNLOADED THE CODE IN]".
+4) Type "cd [DIRECTORY YOU DOWNLOADED THE CODE IN]".
-4) Type "cd pinterestpingenerator".
+5) Type "cd pinterestpingenerator".

-5) Type "randompin.py".
+6) Type "randompin.py".

 MAC:

-3) Type "python [PATH TO THE DIRECTORY YOU DOWNLOADED THE CODE IN]".
+4) Type "python [PATH TO THE DIRECTORY YOU DOWNLOADED THE CODE IN]".
-4) Type "python randompin.py".
+5) Type "python randompin.py".

-5) Copy and paste the link output into your browser of choice.
+6) Copy and paste the link output into your browser of choice.
-    5a) IF YOU PUT IN MULTIPLE SEARCH QUERIES, the program will just run twice.
+    6a) **IF YOU PUT IN MULTIPLE SEARCH QUERIES**, the program will just run twice.